 The right way to go about this is to use a solution that makes the entire process seamless and helps you efficiently manage your whole IT infrastructure.

 IT discovery tools like Virima provide actionable data across your business by automating the entire process and giving you in-depth visibility into your assets.

 This article will discuss seven challenges of IT asset discovery that IT managers face with these systems and how Virima can help you resolve them quickly.

 1. IT teams struggle to extract accurate details about IT assets

-Asset discovery is key to the overall IT asset management (ITAM) process.
+Asset discovery is key to the overall IT asset management (ITAM) process and is a crucial part of any IT asset management software.
 It involves identifying, documenting, and managing the hardware, software, and data that make up your IT environment.